-When I went to Ghana, my view of the world changed.
-Even the stars seemed to tilt because I was in a different spot on the globe, navigating with a new compass.
-I imagined making a necklace for the Queen of Heaven, Cassiopeia, an African queen who is supposed to have been turned into a constellation because her beauty surpassed the gods and goddesses.
+I conceived these works while living in Ghana.
+I spent a year there on a Fulbright grant to study traditional metal casting techniques and have returned many times since.
+In Ghana my view of the world changed.
+Even the stars seemed to tilt because I was in a different spot on the globe.
+Seeing the sky from a new perspective, I imagined making a necklace for the Queen of Heaven, Cassiopeia, an African queen who is supposed to have been turned into a constellation because her beauty surpassed the immortals.